BSOH Code of Ethics

 During presentations related to the Society reference is made to this document.

 If a BSOH member or BSOH Board member identifies a violation against this Code of Ethics, the President or Vice President should be informed.
-They will inform a team of ombudsman.
-This team should consist of BSOH Board members who can act independently.
+They will establish an Ethics Committee which shall consist of BSOH Board members who can act independently.

-Case by case, the team of ombudsman will initiate an investigation and identify appropriate actions.
+Case by case, the Ethics Committee will initiate an investigation and identify appropriate actions.

 Feedback will be provided at BOSH Board meetings respecting confidentiality.